top of page

-Have you ever thought about becoming a beekeeper but were afraid to go it alone, especially since it can cost up to $800 to get started (hive components, bee suit, beekeeping tools & bees)?
-The San Francisco Bee-Cause 2-year Beekeeping Apprenticeship Program is an exciting and unique chance to learn beekeeping in a group setting.
-Participating in our Program is of "no charge" but only so long as you fully and actively complete the entire two years.
+Have you ever thought about becoming a beekeeper but were afraid to go it alone, especially since it can easily cost hundreds of dollars to get started (including the purchase of hive components, a bee suit, beekeeping tools & bees)?
+The San Francisco Bee-Cause Two-Year Beekeeping Apprenticeship Program is an exciting and unique chance to learn beekeeping in a group setting.
+Participating in our Program is of "no charge" as long as you fully and actively complete the entire two years.

-Second, we provide guided solitary and group learning.
-On a monthly basis, we provide you with assigned book/internet reading and video-watching assignments on a specific topic and discussion questions ("homework").
-We then hold a meeting focused on the discussion questions.
+Second, we provide guided solo and group learning.
+On a monthly basis, we provide you with assigned book/internet reading and video-watching assignments on a specific topic and related discussion questions ("homework").
+We then hold a Zoom meeting focused on the discussion questions.
 Periodically, the "homework" is a written test (ungraded).
-At the upcoming meeting, we discuss the right and wrong answers (and reasons why).
-These tests enable you to confirm areas of knowledge you have mastered and those you have not so you can improve.
+At the following Zoom discussion meeting, we discuss the answers together.
+These tests enable you to confirm areas of knowledge you have mastered and areas for self-improvement.

-Third, in the first year ("Year 1"), you learn essential "hands-on" beekeeping skills from different mentors while inspecting the different colonies in our apiary.
+Third, in the first year ("YR1"), you learn essential "hands-on" beekeeping skills from different mentors while inspecting the different colonies in our Apiary.
 Different mentors have different teaching styles from whom you may learn different things or expand your knowledge in different ways.
 By inspecting different colonies, you learn the range of what is "normal" and observe different conditions within different colonies.
-During your second year ("Year 2"), you rely on and expand your Year 1 knowledge and experiences.
-You continue to learn by managing a specific colony within our apiary from one Spring through the next, and by serving as a "mentor" helping teach our new group of Year 1 apprentices.
+During your second year ("YR2"), you rely on and expand your YR1 knowledge and experiences.
+You continue to learn by managing a specific colony within our Apiary from one Spring through the next, and by serving as a "mentor" to help teach our new group of YR1 apprentices.
 In our experience, you never learn a subject better than having to teach it.

-Fourth, our organization is not-for-profit and run by all volunteers.
-You become part of a beekeeping community having the same beekeeping values and goals Beekeeping with others in an interactive learning environment is very rewarding . . . and lots of FUN!
+Fourth, our organization is not-for-profit and run entirely by volunteers.
+You become part of a beekeeping community with the same beekeeping values and goals.
+Beekeeping with others in an interactive learning environment is very rewarding . . . and lots of FUN!
 You make a difference by ensuring the continuation of a program that trains new beekeepers based on science and ethical stewardship.
-Without Year 2 participants, our Program could not survive.
+Without our YR2 participants, our Program could not survive.

 PROGRAM OVERVIEW